Development Dependencies

 Service Dependencies

-To make things simple, Redis (and any future service dependencies) can be started with Docker Compose, using the docker-compose.yaml file in the dev/ directory.
+To make things simple, all these service dependencies can be started with Docker Compose, using the docker-compose.yaml file in the dev/ directory.
 Notably, this does not run any Merino components that have source code in this repository.

 # Or run services in deamon mode